 Adding a metal or wood apron around the bottom part of the run will help secure the most vulnerable part of the chicken run.
 Some animals won’t try to dig under with an apron in place because they need to be able to see their prey as they dig.
 Providing a visual barrier helps deter them.

 Cover the chicken run with wire or a roof or both.
 Netting will keep birds out from above, but other animals can easily rip through netting and climb inside.

-A backyard fence is a good deterrent for stray neighborhood dogs (which is one of the biggest killers of urban chickens).
-It also helps keep your free ranging chickens in the areas you want them in and away from other areas.
+A chicken yard fence (or backyard fence–some containment) is a good deterrent for stray dogs (this is one biggest killers of urban chickens but we’ve still had a fair share of stray dogs even on the farm).
+The fencing also helps keep your free ranging chickens in the areas you want them in and away from other areas.

 Keep the Chicken Area Clean

 Dirty, cluttered, food strewn places attract all the wrong things.
 Rodents love to live and hide in piled up wood, bricks, brush, etc. and are drawn to dirty coops.
 All animals are attracted to food and scraps.
 Keeping the chicken coop, run and yard area picked up and less attractive to animals will cut the traffic down.